radius-project/radius/docs/content/user-guides/authoring/bicep-templates/index.md

 ## Consume template module

-In your application you can now consume the template module by referencing it in your module definition:
+In your application you can now consume the template module by referencing it in a module definition.
+Note how the container image, set of ports, and livenessPort are all overridden:

 {{< rad file="snippets/app.bicep" embed=true >}}